igpp/docgen/doc/guide/igpp-docgen.md

     String getSHA1(String pathname) : Return the SHA-1 digest for a file.
     String getSHA256(String pathname) : Return the SHA-256 digest for a file.
     String getSHA512(String pathname) : Return the SHA-512 digest for a file.

+**Date**: Provides access to the igpp.util.Date class.
+>
+   now() : return the current data and time in the locale format.
+	now("ISO") : return the current date and time in ISO-9601 format.

+**Calc**: Provide access to the igpp.util.Calc class.
+>
+   perform(arg1, op, arg2) : Perform the mathematic operation (-, +, *, /) on arg1 and arg2, return the result.
+	sum(list) : Sum the values in the list. ceil(value) : Round a value up to nearest integer and return value as a long. floor(value) : Round a value down to nearest integer and return value as a long.

 ## Text file parsing (.txt)
 _________________________